-According to Nation’s Restaurant News (NRN), frozen foods gained heightened popularity across operations at the beginning of the COVID-19 pandemic.
+According to Nation’s Restaurant News4 (NRN), frozen foods gained heightened popularity across operations at the beginning of the COVID-19 pandemic.
 With benefits like a long storage life, ease of use, and reduced waste, experts say this trend is likely to continue into 2021.

 When Nashville Hot Chicken hit the scene a few years ago, it heralded a new wave of popularity for spicy flavors, and today, it can be found on pizza, sandwiches, and even tacos.
-Another hot flavor moving up the charts lately is chile crisp, an oil-based Chinese condiment seasoned with crunchy bits of chile, shallot, and garlic.
+Another hot flavor4 moving up the charts lately is chile crisp, an oil-based Chinese condiment seasoned with crunchy bits of chile, shallot, and garlic.

 “Aging Baby Boomers’ desire to excite their numbed palates, combined with their grandchildren’s sense of culinary adventure, will pave the way for food that really brings the heat,” said Bret Thorn of NRN.

 Improvements in meatless proteins like plant-based burgers have brought more of these items to restaurant menus, but they are often ingredient-heavy and highly processed.
-Now cleaner meat alternatives with fewer ingredients are available, and even big-name brands like Domino’s and McDonald’s are developing their own versions.
+Now cleaner meat alternatives4 with fewer ingredients are available, and even big-name brands like Domino’s and McDonald’s are developing their own versions.